All resources

 Take Advantage of Dry Runs

-Use dry runs to estimate data processed and potential costs before executing queries or training models.
-This allows you to identify costly mistakes in advance, manage resources efficiently, and optimize BigQuery ML usage without incurring unexpected expenses.
+Use dry runs to estimate data processed and potential costs before running queries or training models.
+This helps catch costly mistakes early, manage resources efficiently, and avoid unexpected expenses.
+Make sure your project ID is set correctly to track costs and resource usage during dry runs.

 Register your models in the Vertex AI Model Registry

-Register your models in the Vertex AI Model Registry to monitor, compare, and manage versions efficiently.
-This prevents unnecessary retraining, reduces additional costs, and ensures better control over model lifecycle management within BigQuery ML.
+Register models in the Vertex AI Model Registry to track, compare, and manage versions efficiently.
+This avoids unnecessary retraining, reduces costs, and improves model lifecycle control in BigQuery ML.
+Make sure your Google Cloud account has the right permissions and billing setup to manage registrations effectively.

 What is Vertex AI for BigQuery?